MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cross-platform.md

 1. On the primary replica, create the AG with `CLUSTER_TYPE = NONE`.
 The example script uses `SEEDING_MODE = AUTOMATIC` to create the AG.

    >[!NOTE]
    >If the Windows instance of SQL Server uses different paths for data and log files, automatic seeding will fail to the Linux instance of SQL Server because these paths do not exist on the secondary replica.
 To use the following script for a cross-platform AG, the database requires the same path for the data and log files on the Windows server.
-Alternatively you can update the script to set `SEEDING_MODE = MANUAL` and use backup and restore to seed the database.
+Alternatively you can update the script to set `SEEDING_MODE = MANUAL` and then back up and restore the database with `NORECOVERY` to seed the database.
    >
    >This applies to Azure Marketplace images.
    >